Log in links for this page

 The Board has established processes to expedite requests for licensure by reciprocity when responding to disease outbreak or other critical public health concerns.

 - Guidance for Nursing Practice by Graduates and Students in Their Last Semester of Nursing Education Programs

 - You can start work as a nurse once your license number appears on the board's website.
 Check a nursing license.

 - You and your employer may print a copy of your license verification from the Board's website.

-- Pursuant to G.L. c.
+- Applications for Licensure by Reciprocity will not be accepted unless they contain a Social Security Number (SSN).
+Pursuant to G.L. c.
 30A, s.
 13A and G.L. c.
 62C, s.
 47A, the Bureau of Health Professions Licensure is required to obtain your SSN and forward it to the Massachusetts Department of Revenue.
 The Department of Revenue will use your SSN to ascertain whether or not you are in compliance with Massachusetts tax laws (G.L. c.
 62C, s.
 47A) and child support laws (G.L. c.
 119A, s.16).

 When to renew

 - An RN license expires on your birthday in even-numbered years

 - An LPN license expires on your birthday in odd-numbered years